dima853/self_university/network/projects/dns/docs.md

 * **Convergence to Interoperability:**  To ensure a successful transition to complete interoperability across the internet, default values should adhere to the *official protocol specification*, not workaround "mis-configurations" for faulty systems.
 * **Vendor Responsibility:**  The RFC strongly urges vendors to prioritize adherence to the standard in their default configurations, despite potential marketing pressure to accommodate older, problematic systems.

+In essence, this section acknowledges the pragmatic need for configuration in the face of incomplete standards and existing legacy systems.
+It emphasizes choosing standard-compliant defaults to facilitate future interoperability, while also providing flexibility to accommodate specific environments and flawed implementations.